InnocentBug/G-BigSMILES/SI.md

 In prior sections, we focused on single molecule examples.
 Now, we'll ensure that the properties of entire ensembles are also consistent with our expectations.
 Our starting point is the targeted molecular weight of stochastic entities.

 We begin by crafting a function to analyze and visualize the distribution of G-BigSMILES strings.
-Remember, we're considering full ensembles in this context, necessitating the `bigsmiles_gen.System` specification along with a molecular weight descriptor.
+Remember, we're considering full ensembles in this context, necessitating the `gbigsmiles.System` specification along with a molecular weight descriptor.
 While we showcase the Gaussian distribution for its appealing linear characteristics, the approach—aside from merging two stochastic entities—remains unchanged.
 Other distributions undergo separate unit testing.

 *Note:* Creating complete ensembles significantly extends the execution time compared to single molecule generation.
 Anticipate each test to span several minutes.